chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

 Other packages can be disabled by simply commenting out the lines (adding a ``#`` at the beginning of the lines)

-To ensure that the Lethe test suite works, deal.II must be configured with p4est version 2.3.6 which is the current default candi version of p4est.
-Otherwise, application tests which include restart files will fail.
+To ensure that the Lethe test suite works, deal.II must be configured with p4est version 2.3.6, the current default candi version of p4est.
+Otherwise, application tests that include restart files will fail.

 From the candi folder, the installation of candi can be launched using: